Robert Battey, Director (Cello)

 Julius Wirth (Viola)

-B.M.
-Eastman, M.M.
-Peabody.
+B.M., Eastman School of Music; M.M., Peabody Conservatory.
 Studied with Karen Tuttle, Francis Tursi, Marcus Thompson, and Jeffrey Irvine.
 Chamber music studies with members of the Cleveland and Fine Arts quartets.
 Currently principal violist of the National Philharmonic and Harrisburg Symphony; was also principal of the Baltimore Chamber Orchestra for nearly 20 years.